Position: Considerations for Differentially Private Learning with Large-Scale Public Pretraining: Introduction

 We argue that the usefulness of the public-pretraining paradigm on private tasks is currently hard to assess, because existing benchmarks study ``private'' datasets that are not actually any more ``sensitive'' than the ``public'' dataset that is used for pretraining.
 In fact, the two are often drawn from the same (or from a similar) underlying distribution.

-For example, when we transfer from ImageNet to CIFAR-10 (e.g., as in~\cite{TramerB21, DeBHSB22}), \emph{every single} class contained in the CIFAR-10 dataset has an identical class label in the ImageNet dataset!
+For example, when we transfer from ImageNet to CIFAR-10 (e.g., as by~\citet{TramerB21, DeBHSB22}), \emph{every single} class contained in the CIFAR-10 dataset has an identical class label in the ImageNet dataset!
 So can we say that any ``private learning'' actually happened?
 After all, training on ImageNet alone has already taught the model how to recognize a cat, or an airplane, or a dog---thus, (privately) finetuning on CIFAR-10 is merely performing a loose form of domain adaptation to classify low-resolution images more accurately.
+Despite this critique, this is a standard evaluation metric for private ML with public data.

 Of course, the aforementioned papers do not actually care about privately classifying CIFAR-10, \emph{per se}.
 Rather, they aim to provide and evaluate a general \emph{framework} for combining public and private datasets.
 But as a result, we argue it is not clear that measuring progress of ``private'' learning on any of these benchmarks is at all meaningful.
 Specifically, are these benchmarks actually measuring progress in private learning?
 Or are they just a direct proxy for progress on non-private representation learning?